odriverobotics/ODrive/docs/commands.md

 * Back down `pos_gain` until you do not have overshoot anymore.
 * The integrator is not easily tuned, nor is it strictly required.
 Tune at your own discretion.

+## System monitoring commands

+### Encoder position and velocity
+* View encoder position with `<axis>.encoder.pos_estimate` [counts]
+* View rotational velocity with `<axis>.encoder.ppl_vel` [counts/s]

+### Motor current and torque estimation
+* View the commanded motor current with `<axis>.motor.current_control.Iq_setpoint` [A]
+* View the measured motor current with `<axis>.motor.current_control.Iq_measured` [A].
+If you find that this returns noisy data then use the command motor current instead.
+The two values should be close so long as you are not approching the maximim achieveable rotational velocity of your motor for a given supply votlage, in which case the commanded current may become larger than the measured current.

+Using the motor current and the known KV of your motor you can estimate the motors torque using the following relationship: Torque [N.m] = 8.27 * Current [A] / KV.

 ## General system commands

 ### Saving the configuration